btarg/Origami/README.md

   block
   goes beneath the custom model displayed via an item frame.
-Only transparent blocks work when the item frame is not a glowing item frame (`glowing: false`)
+Only transparent blocks work when the item frame is not a glowing item frame (`glowing: false`). `GLASS` typically works the best, but using `SPAWNER` works too.

 - **(Boolean)** `glowing` - determines if the item frame with custom model data (custom block item) placed by the player should be replaced with a glowing item frame once it has been spawned in.
+When a block uses a glowing item frame, it appears without lighting applied, so it is recommended that your `baseBlock` is a block that emits light when `glowing: true`.

 - **(Integer)** `dropExperience` is how much XP should be dropped when the block is mined.
 XP can only be gained from a